phoeenniixx/pyQit/docs/index.rst

 :doc:`Losses <api/losses>` with ``mse``, ``hinge`` and ``cross_entropy`` built
 in, and callables accepted anywhere a name is.

+Any PennyLane :doc:`device <api/models>`, plugins included.
+The PennyLane-Qiskit plugin is tested through its local simulators, and ``Trainer(verbose=2)`` prints which differentiation method a device gets, since that is what decides whether a run takes seconds or a queue.

 Extending any of this means writing a class and tagging it.
 There is no registration step, and the test suite picks it up automatically.
 See :doc:`contributing`.